-- What barriers stop me from doing exercise?
+- What barriers stop me from exercising?
 Be honest!
-For example: time, money, support, pain, discomfort, mental barriers, judgement, travel…
+For example: time, money, support, pain, discomfort, mental barriers, judgment, travel…

 - List some strategies you could implement to help you remove your barriers.
 For example: having a personal trainer, having the support of your partner, finding a way to exercise that you enjoy…

-- What are the steps I need to take in order to achieve my goal?
+- What are the steps I need to take to achieve my goal?

-- What reward could I have to celebrate reaching my short term goal, medium term and long term goal.
+- What reward could I have to celebrate reaching my short-term goal, medium-term goal, and long-term goal?

-- What will I gain by reaching my goal and how will you feel?
+- What will I gain by reaching my goal, and how will I feel?

 Different Workout Goal Ideas